 Crystal Debug

-Crystal - See instalation guide here
+Crystal - See instalation guide

-Crystal project - See installation guide here or here (Maze)
+Crystal project - See installation guide or

-VSCode with Crystal Lang and Native Debug extensions
+VSCode with and extensions

 GNU debugger (GDB) or LLVM debugger (LLDB) - See installation guide below